-4 Iced Coffee Hacks That Will Save You Money
+Make Cold Brew At Home, Plus More Iced Coffee Hacks

-Quality iced coffee is something you can make at home — with the right tricks up your sleeve.
+Quality iced coffee is something you can make at home—with the right tricks up your sleeve.
 Whether you prefer it on ice, with milk and sugar, or an added flavour shot, these simple hacks will make it easy to say goodbye to the long lineups at your local java stop (and hello to more money in your wallet).

 1. Start making cold brew coffee

 One batch can last the whole week.
-All you have to do is mix it 1:1 with water or milk, then add your choice of extras.10 Ready-To-Drink Cold Brew Coffees For A Deluxe Summer Caffeine Fix
+All you have to do is mix the cold brew concentrate at a 1:1 ratio with water or milk, then add your choice of extras.10 Ready-To-Drink Cold Brew Coffees For A Deluxe Summer Caffeine Fix

 What’s the difference between iced cold brew coffee and iced coffee?